Context

 I need a reliable place to store Terraform state files (.tfstate).

 Remote state storage is a necessity.
-To achieve my Maximize Velocity and Ship Incrementally principles, infrastructure changes must happen via CI/CD pipelines.
+To achieve Short Feedback Loops, infrastructure changes must happen via CI/CD pipelines.
 This requires a shared, accessible state backend that the runner can verify and update.

 The traditional enterprise solution for specific state storage is an object store (like AWS S3) plus a locking mechanism (like DynamoDB).
 Historically, this required managing two separate pieces of infrastructure.